 While dates are not native to the Coachella Valley, it is home to the largest date fruit farms in the United States.
 California, specifically the Coachella Valley, produces 90 percent of the dates harvested in the United States.
-Come enjoy the date fruit and celebrate a local tradition by going to the Riverside County Fair and Date Festival for their 71st anniversary, February 17th-26th.
+Come enjoy the date fruit and celebrate a local tradition by going to the Riverside County Fair and Date Festival in mid to late February.

 The Coachella Valley is surrounded by the San Jacinto, Santa Rosa, and the Little San Bernardino Mountains.
 These mountains provide a plethora of great hiking trails!
 Try going up the tram and climbing the San Jacinto Mountain or climbing through the narrow canyons on the Ladder Canyon Trail in Mecca.
 Furthermore, explore the vast Joshua Tree National Park – home to the Joshua Tree, and a great diversity of desert wildlife!